What To Do If You Have Tooth Pain

 Will the article include links to treatment pages?

-If you are dealing with pain, sensitivity or another symptom, you can contact the clinic and get the next-step recommendations.
+If you are dealing with pain, sensitivity or another symptom, book a consultation and get the next-step recommendations.

 Conclusion